Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 The propagation model I used in the signoff to predict the range of the LoRaWAN network is indeed not well suited to this LoRaWAN network.
 Immense range with LoRa is achieved by having your gateway antennas very high up, big, with line of sight, high spreading factor (11 or 12), and low bandwidth.
 LoRaWAN, more specifically the “The Things Network” standard frequency plans tend to use the lowest spreading factors and high bandwidths.
 This means much lower range than what the LoRa physical layer modulation technique is truly capable of.

 ### Number of Trials
 There will be 3 trials of each test.
 The individual tests are intended to examine how different parameters will affect the range achieved.
+Tests of more configurations were planned, but due to excessive join times, they were not tested.
 The tests will be:
 -	LoRaWAN gateway to end device network tests:
    1. Adaptive data rate